nanowireUK/azure-iot-walkthroughs/sql-edge-grafana/sql-edge-grafana.md

 The source code for the module can be found [here](https://github.com/Azure/iotedge/tree/master/edge-modules/SimulatedTemperatureSensor)

 > By default the module will send every 5 seconds and stop sending after 500 messages.
-You can reset this using `sudo iotedge restart SimTempSensor`.
+You can reset this by running `sudo iotedge restart SimTempSensor` directly on the IoT Edge device.

 ## Configuring Azure SQL Edge

 This section is based on the documentation found [here](https://docs.microsoft.com/en-us/azure/azure-sql-edge/create-stream-analytics-job) and extended for the use case.
 The raw commands can be found [here](sql-notebook.sql)

 * Use Azure Data Studio to connect to your Azure SQL Edge instance.
+    * Select `New Connection`
+    * Connection type: "Microsoft SQL Server"
+    * The server address is `<edgehostname or ip address>:1433`
+    * Authentication Type is `SQL Login`
-The username is `sa` and the password `<Default_MSSQL_SA_Password>` unless this was changed in the manifest.
-The server address is `<edgehostname>:1433`
+    * The username is `sa` and the password `<Default_MSSQL_SA_Password>` unless this was changed in the manifest.
 * Create a new database to host our set up
+    * In the Home screen click on `New Query`
+    * Paste in the following T-SQL DDL statement and run it.

+    > All subsequent statements should be run in the same way.
+Just be careful not to re-run old statements again.

     ```sql
     USE master
     GO